AnalogCyan/dotfiles/README.md

 ## 🐧 Linux & Homelab Server

 This repository contains a straightforward installation script for setting up a new Linux environment according to my preferred configurations.
-Files are located in the `Linux` directory.
+Files are located in the `Nix` directory.
 It also includes setup steps specific for homelab server environments, which can be optionally executed.

 This script includes the following operations: